assemblymade/meta/app/views/faq_groups/building.md

 # What technology is used to build Assembly apps?

 An Assembly app's core technology is decided by the Core Team and early contributors when development is first started.
-Typically, we suggest hosting components on [Heroku](https://www.heroku.com/) when possible.
-This guarantees the code the community builds will have a [level of modularity](http://12factor.net/).
+Lots of people use [Heroku](https://www.heroku.com/), which guarantees the code the community builds will have a [level of modularity](http://12factor.net/).

 As other technologies like [docker](http://www.docker.io/) and [vagrant](http://www.vagrantup.com/) evolve so may our stack.
 We’d love to hear your thoughts on this.